Tolmo de Minateda: Archaeological interventions

 At the entrance to the site, excavations have uncovered three defensive structures.
 The oldest is from the 2nd–1st centuries BC, of ataludada form and built with masonry, although in its interior there are vestiges that date back to the Bronze Age.
 In Augustan times it was covered with an ashlar wall to commemorate the granting to the city of the municipal statute, probably with the name of Ilunum.
 Some ashlars with monumental inscriptions have allowed us to know that this work was done in the second half of the year 9 B.C., under the auspices of the Emperor Augustus and the more or less direct intervention of Lucius Domitius Ahenobarbus, governor of the province.

 In the 6th century, the remains of this wall were used in the construction of a forward bastion in the shape of an L, with a vaulted gate flanked by two towers.
 Its northern corner crumbled over the road, rendering it useless.

 In the upper part of the site, a religious and palatial complex from the Visigothic period was excavated.
 The main building is a basilica with three naves separated by columns, with an apse at the head and a tripartite baptistery at the foot.
-Attached to its north side, a building of large dimensions and monumental structure seems to had functions of representation, administration and residence.
+Attached to its north side, a building of large dimensions and monumental structure seems to have had functions of representation, administration and residence.
 It is possible that it is the palace of the seat of Elo or Eio, created between 589 and 610 to administer the part of the diocese of Ilici that remained in Visigothic hands, since the rest was in the hands of Byzantium.
 Around the complex there was a cemetery with numerous graves and burials reserved for lay and religious elites, who sought the protection of the relics of the church.